CoolGuy75562/fm-synth/README.md

 If the switch in the bottom left is in the "off" position, turning it on will reveal adsr envelope parameters.
 If "update output_env" is then pressed, the envelope will be applied to the output, and the output envelope plot will be updated.

 Turning the switch off will remove the envelope from the output and the output envelope plot will become a line at y=1.

-## Contributing
-This is mainly intended as a personal project to learn more about DSP and synthesizers, and to get used to working in Python.
-It is still a work in progress.
-Once I have tidied everything up and added some more features I might allow contributions.
-In the meantime, if you have any feedback or ideas feel free to let me know.